 BIOTECHNOLOGIES AND CIRCULAR ECONOMY

 Environmental biotechnologies aim to become key to the circular economy by turning waste into new raw material for industrial use.
 These technologies are increasingly linked to industry and represent the answer to climate change challenges.
-Focusing on the bioeconomy is useful because of the need to ensure the production of plastics that today are only derived from oil, without jeopardizing food security.
+Focusing on the bioeconomy is useful because of the need to ensure the production of plastics that today are only derived from oil, without jeopardising food security.
 The problem of waste and the need to transform it into resources is still unresolved.

 Bioeconomy, biotechnologies and oil